 What is Leadership in Public Health?

-Leadership in public health encompasses a variety of skills, competencies, and goals such as learning to effectively orchestrate change, communicating and implementing problem-solving strategies, and becoming a positive community influence in public health through knowledge-based ideas and approaches.
-The definition of leadership in public health is fostering key community needs such as disease prevention, education, and policy development by implementing organizational change, community building, and collaboration between different sectors of public health such as medicine, biology, anthropology and education.
-Focusing on leadership in public health means taking a collaborative approach to issues in the community in order to best solve problems and impart positive change.
-It also means learning to become an informed leader who is equipped to take on complex public health challenges by leading teams, managing projects, and designing solutions.
+Leadership in public health encompasses a variety of skills, competencies, and goals, such as learning to effectively orchestrate change, communicating and implementing problem-solving strategies, and becoming a positive community influence through knowledge-based ideas and approaches.
+The definition of leadership in public health is fostering key community needs such as disease prevention, education, and policy development by implementing organizational change, community building, and collaboration between different sectors of public health, such as medicine, biology, anthropology, and education.

 Why is Leadership Education Important in Public Health?